bradley-gersh/hz-convert/README.md

 # Hz Convert

-This Python package converts mutually between sine-tone frequencies (Hz), MIDI pitch numbers, and pitch names in scientific pitch notation (e.g. "E-flat 4").
+This Python package converts between sine-tone frequencies (Hz), MIDI pitch numbers, and pitch names in scientific pitch notation (e.g. "E-flat 4").
 It handles microtones in both input and output and can allow for A4 to be tuned to a non-standard frequency.
 The package can be imported into other